Multi-Sentence Grounding for Long-term Instructional Video

 Architecture

-Schematic visualization of the proposed Transformer-based video-text alignment network termed NSVA.
+Schematic visualization of the proposed Transformer-based video-text alignment network termed NaSVA.
 The visual features are treated as key-value pairs while textual features are treated as queries, to predict the alignment score matrix between video frames and texts.

 ASR Transcripts → Aligned Descriptive Steps

-As presented in the following figure, the entire procedure of ASR transcripts transformation can be divided into three parts: (i) we leverage LLM to summarize narrations from the ASR transcript into descriptive steps; (ii) we use the similarity between the original transcript and generated steps to roughly determine the start/end timestamp for each step as pseudo-label; (iii) we train the NSVA model on the generated steps with pseudo-label, and then use the trained model to refine the time range for each generated step (i.e., self-training).
+As presented in the following figure, the entire procedure of ASR transcripts transformation can be divided into three parts: (i) we leverage LLM to summarize narrations from the ASR transcript into descriptive steps; (ii) we use the similarity between the original transcript and generated steps to roughly determine the start/end timestamp for each step as pseudo-label; (iii) we train the NaSVA model on the generated steps with pseudo-label, and then use the trained model to refine the time range for each generated step (i.e., self-training).
 We name the final dataset as HowToStep.

 Results